xenloops/talk-dogfood-pipeline-ci/README.md

 1. Optimizing the CI pipeline

 ## Key takeaways
-* Development teams have many priorities; we don’t want to waste their time.
+* Development teams have many priorities; we don’t want to waste their time
+* Meet dev teams where they work
-* Make your security recommendations worth the effort.
+* Make your security recommendations worth the effort
-* Add the value of direct experience to your recommendations.
+* Add the value of direct experience to your recommendations

 ## Ground rules
 * **Interrupt with questions!**